 This increase looks exactly the same as the bar increase (also known as kf&b or KFB) in classic knitting.

-To help you compare these increases, I made two swatches – one worked using the classic Continental knitting style (it is the swatch at the left side of the photo below) and the other one worked using the Russian knitting style (the swatch on the right).
+To help you compare these increases, I made two swatches – one worked using the classic Continental knitting style (it is the swatch at the left side of the photo below) and the other one worked using the Eastern knitting style (the swatch on the right).

 As you see, the increases look identical.